 Grand Prize Winner in Visual Storytelling, The Atavist's Digital Storymakers Award, 2013

-A work of experimental multimedia nonfiction, which tells the story of my grandparents’ fifty-year relationship—as neighbors, as friends, and as husband and wife.
+This work of experimental multimedia nonfiction tells the story of my grandparents’ fifty-year relationship—as neighbors, as friends, and as husband and wife.
 I designed this piece using archival images and audio cut from oral history interviews to create an imagined 'conversation between my grandparents' following their deaths.

 (7:45, animated audio collage)